1337Xcode/academic-progression-monitoring-web-app/README.md

    - Install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for Visual Studio Code.

 2. **Use the `.rest` File**:
-   - A `.rest` file is included in the project to test the API endpoints.
+   - A `.rest` file is included in the project's api folder to test the API endpoints.
    - Open the `.rest` file in Visual Studio Code.
    - Use the REST Client extension to send requests to the API.